-Paperback Rider to return this spring
+Paperback Rider to return in April

 Why a Book Bike?

 “The Book Bike gives us the freedom and flexibility to take our library professionals, services, and resources ‘to the streets,’ increasing our reach and visibility out in the community,” said Neighborhood Services Librarian Sarah Yale.
-“By meeting residents where they are—whether it’s the Farmers’ Market, senior center, or community event —we make authentic human connections and engage with people in new and traditional ways.
+“By meeting residents where they are—whether it’s the Farmers’ Market, senior center, or community event—we make authentic human connections and engage with people in new and traditional ways.

 “It's a fun, personal, ecologically friendly tool for connecting with us, for regular users and for those who’ve had barriers to visiting,” said Yale.
 “From storytimes to mobile checkouts and reference services, the Book Bike brings the library to you.”